Withdrawals, Rollovers and Loans

 *If the Roth distribution does not meet certain rules, earnings will be taxable.
 Nonqualified Roth distributions must contain pro rata share of earnings and basis.↵

 If you are younger than age 59½ and do not qualify for a hardship withdrawal, you will incur an additional 10% income tax penalty, unless an exception applies.
-See https://www.irs.gov/retirement-plans/plan-participant-employee/retirement-topics-tax-on-early-distributions for applicable exceptions.
+See the IRS’s Exceptions to Tax on Early Distributions page for applicable exceptions.

 A hardship withdrawal is made because of an immediate and heavy financial need and is limited to the amount necessary to satisfy that financial need.
 You pay ordinary income tax on the amount withdrawn and do not have to pay the withdrawal back.
 You may also have to pay a 10% penalty tax if you are younger than 59½ or do not meet an exception.